sodazone/ocelloids-sdk/examples/README.md

 | light-client           | ./light-client/main.ts           |
 | watch-transfer-events  | ./watch-transfer-events/main.ts  |

-For example, you can run `filter-fee-events` as:
+For example, to run the `filter-fee-events` application, use the following command:

 ```shell
 ./filter-fee-events/main.ts